Skip to main content

 • Which behaviors have no test coverage at all

 Step 4.3: Build the gap matrix.
 Cross-reference the behavioral inventory (Phase 2) against existing tests (Steps 4.1–4.2).
-For each behavior:
+For each behavior: Step 4.4: Prioritize gaps.
+Not all gaps are equal.
+Prioritize by:

 1. Business criticality — Rules that affect money, security, data integrity, or regulatory compliance